Going Green to Remain Evergreen

 - All guestroom air fresheners are all-natural and work through the AC vent or vacuum cleaner.

-- We dontate old sheets, towels and blankets to shelters and families in need, as well as to the fairgrounds for quilters.
-We also cut up towels to resuse as cleaning towels for Night Cleaners.
+- We donate old sheets, towels and blankets to shelters and families in need, as well as to the fairgrounds for quilters.
+We also cut up towels to reuse as cleaning towels for Night Cleaners.

 Golf Course Maintenance

-- In 2015 Skamania updated our irrigation system to include 350 part circle heads to prevent overspray in native areas.
-In addtion, we implemented a new computer system and satellites to increase our individual control in reducing overall water use.
+- In 2015 Skamania updated our irrigation system to include 350 part circle heads to prevent over spray in native areas.
+In addition, we implemented a new computer system and satellites to increase our individual control in reducing overall water use.

 “Our irrigation renovation has reduced our water use and made our course firmer and faster for our guests.” - Golf Course Superintendent, Aaron Stamper

 - Skamania is a part of the Audubon Cooperative Sanctuary Program for Golf, an award winning education and certification program that helps golf courses protect our environment and preserve the natural heritage of the game.
 Being a part of the program helps to enhance and protect the valuable natural areas and wildlife habitats that golf courses provide, improve efficiency, and minimize potentially harmful impacts of golf course operations.